July 29, 2013 – By Steven B. Krivit –

 This is Part 12, the final part of “2001 Oak Ridge Nuclear Cavitation Confirmation Uncovered.”

-This is a New Energy Times Special Report, available for subscribers only.
-This final part of the series, and the first part which published on July 18, 2013, are available free.
+This is a New Energy Times Special Report.
+The first part of this series published on July 18, 2013.

 Nuclear Cavitation Experiments: Difficult to Build, Easy to Test